meshalAlbishi/Express-TS-Prisma-Swagger_boilerplate/README.md

 ### Benefits of Using This Boilerplate
-#### None, just to save my time in the next project.. or just read the generated benefits from ChatGPT:
+#### None, just to save my time in the next project.. or just read the generated benefits from ChatGPT

 - **Time-Saving**: Provides an out-of-the-box project structure and configurations, saving you the effort of setting up a new project from scratch.
 - **Consistency**: Enforces consistent coding practices through TypeScript and ESLint.